 after append.
 For performance demanding application, function

-fast_append or operator ^. are recommended instead.val fast_append : ustring -> ustring -> ustringappend and
+are recommended instead.val fast_append : ustring -> ustring -> ustring

 allocate new memory or create a new fresh string.
 Instead,